Wheeler Yuta: Death Riders (2024–present)

 On August 25 at All In, Yuta and Castagnoli teamed with Pac in the Four-way London Ladder match for the AEW World Trios Championship, which they won.
 The trio later appeared in show after the main event to celebrate Bryan Danielson winning the AEW World Championship.
 On September 7 at All Out, Yuta and Castagnoli unsuccessfully challenged The Young Bucks for the AEW World Tag Team Championships.
 Later in show, Castagnoli and Moxley turned on Danielson after his successful title defense.
 Yuta did not participate in the turn as he was held back by Pac.
 Over the following weeks, Yuta was left conflicted over which side to choose before making his choice on October 12 at WrestleDream, where he joined the BCC in attacking Danielson after Moxley defeated Danielson for his title and turned heel once again.
 In November 2024, the BCC was renamed to Death Riders with Pac and Marina Shafir joining the group.

-During his time in the Death Riders, Yuta and the other members would constantly interfere in Moxley's title defenses to help him win.
+During Moxley's world title reign from October 2024 to July 2025, Yuta and the other members of the Death Riders would constantly interfere in Moxley's title defenses to help him retain.
 On April 6 at Dynasty, Yuta, Castagnoli, and Pac successfully defended their titles against Rated FTR.
 On April 16 at Dynamite: Spring BreakThru, Yuta and Castagnoli with Moxley filling in for an injured Pac lost the trios titles to Powerhouse Hobbs and The Opps (Samoa Joe and Katsuyori Shibata), ending their reign at 234 days.
 On May 25 at Double or Nothing, the Death Riders teamed with The Young Bucks, losing to Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) in an Anarchy in the Arena match.
 On July 12 at All In, Yuta and Castagnoli with Gabe Kidd failed to regain the trios titles from The Opps.
 The Death Riders were defeated by Darby Allin, Roderick Strong, and The Conglomeration (Mark Briscoe, Orange Cassidy, and Kyle O'Reilly) in Blood and Guts match on November 12 at the namesake event.
+On December 27 at Worlds End, the Death Riders (barring Moxley and Pac) were defeated by "Timeless" Toni Storm, Roderick Strong, and The Conglomeration (Mark Briscoe and Orange Cassidy) in a Mixed Nuts Mayhem match.
+Later in the night, the Death Riders appeared in the ring to celebrate Moxley winning the Continental Classic and the AEW Continental Championship.

+On February 14 at Grand Slam Australia, Yuta and Marina Shafir were defeated by Orange Cassidy and Toni Storm.
+Per the stipulation, Yuta was forced to have his hair shaved bald due to taking the fall.